Digestive Health Institute

 • Groin pain without a visible lump

-Because symptoms can be mild, diagnosis is often delayed.
+Because symptoms are subtle, diagnosis is often delayed.

 Common risk factors include: